FreeAlert/FreeAlert/README.md

 ## Hi, I am MY 👋 ##
 I am a digital nomad recovering from some PTSD after working at a previous Web3 startup.

-I am co-building 20 personal projects with Claude, including:
+I am building 10 personal projects with Claude, including:

   1. **[What Time Fits](https://what-time-fits.vercel.app)**
      A revival of a beloved Figma plugin for scheduling across time zones.